tektoncd/experimental/commit-status-tracker/README.md

 This `--insecure` is the same as curl's `-k/--insecure` in that it disables TLS certificate verification, do not use this if you don't need to.

+# Customizing the secret used to authenticate requests

+It's possible to provide an environment variable `STATUS_TRACKER_SECRET` to override the default secret name which is `commit-status-tracker-git-secret`.

 ## Prerequisites